Alex Padilla

-Alejandro "Alex" Padilla (born March 22, 1973) is an American politician serving as the senior United States senator from California, a seat he has held since 2021.
-A member of the Democratic Party, Padilla served as the 30th secretary of state of California from 2015 to 2021 and was a member of the California State Senate and the Los Angeles City Council.
+Alejandro Padilla (born March 22, 1973) is an American politician and engineer serving as the senior United States senator from California, a seat he has held since 2021.
+A member of the Democratic Party, Padilla served as the 29th secretary of state of California from 2015 to 2021 and was a member of the California State Senate and the Los Angeles City Council.

-Governor Gavin Newsom appointed Padilla to the United States Senate after then-Senator Kamala Harris was elected vice president of the United States; Harris, as the newly elected vice president and president of the Senate, swore Padilla in on January 20, 2021.
-In dual November 2022 elections, Padilla won a special election to complete Harris's term as well as election to a full Senate term, defeating Republican nominee Mark Meuser in both.
+Governor Gavin Newsom appointed Padilla to the United States Senate in 2021 after Kamala Harris was elected vice president of the United States; Harris, as the newly elected vice president and president of the Senate, swore Padilla in on January 18, 2021.
+In 2022, Padilla won a special election to complete Harris's term and election to a full Senate term.

 Padilla became California's senior senator on September 29, 2023, upon the death of Dianne Feinstein.

 Early life and education

-Padilla is one of three children of Santos and Lupe Padilla, both of whom moved from Mexico, specifically Jalisco and Chihuahua, before meeting and marrying in Los Angeles, where he was born on March 22, 1973.
-His parents were initially undocumented immigrants to the US, but later became citizens.
+Padilla was born in Los Angeles on March 22, 1973, and is one of three children of Santos Padilla, who emigrated from Jalisco, and Guadalupe "Lupe" Padilla (née Gonzalez), who emigrated from Chihuahua.
+His parents met and married in Los Angeles.
+His parents were initially undocumented immigrants to the US, but after his birth became citizens.
 His father worked as a short-order cook, and his mother as a housekeeper.
 He grew up in Pacoima, Los Angeles, and graduated from San Fernando High School in the northeast San Fernando Valley.
 He earned a degree in mechanical engineering from Massachusetts Institute of Technology (MIT) in 1994.
 He graduated from the Coro Fellows Southern California Program in 1995.